Joako360/osm2city/doc/manual/parameters.rst

 PATH_TO_SCENERY                                 Path       n/a       Full path to the scenery folder without trailing slash.
 This is where we will
                                                                      probe elevation and check for overlap with static objects.
 Most likely you'll want to use your TerraSync path here.

+PATH_TO_SCENERY_OPT                             Path       None      Optional additional path to a scenery folder (e.g. for `Project3000`_).
+                                                                     Only used for overlap checking for buildings against static and shared objects.

 PATH_TO_OUTPUT                                  Path       n/a       The generated scenery (.stg, .ac, .xml) will be written to this path.
 If empty
                                                                      then the correct location in PATH_TO_SCENERY is used.
 Note that if you use